-Here are a few Douglas faculty that have used Zines pedagogically in their courses or as transformative learning.
-If you are interested in using Zines in the classroom connect with one of your fellow faculty members who have already done it or book an appointment with a Librarian to learn more about the Douglas College Zine Collection.
-If you are faculty who have used Zines in your courses please contact Gretchen at goertzg@douglascollege.ca to be added to this exciting new area of the Zine library guide.
+Here are Douglas faculty that have used zines pedagogically in their courses or as transformative learning.
+If you are interested in using zines in the classroom connect with one of these faculty members or ask a librarian how the library can help.

 Jaime Yard (Anthropology)